cecilia-donnelly/mini-products-api/README.md

 http://localhost:3000/dbsetup`.
 You should see a set of product ids and prices.
 This is the sample data which has been inserted into the database.

-## Config

-Set up your specific configuration in config.js.

-    $ cp config.js.tmpl config.js

-Edit config.js with the hostname and path to your external API.

 ## Update prices